Skip to main content

 • seqServer: URL of a Seq server where events are to be dispatched.
 By default, the RENDER_CLEF renderer is used.

-• checkCertificate indicates whether Klogging should check the TLS certificate used by the Splunk server (string: default true).
+• checkCertificate indicates whether Klogging should check the TLS certificate used by the Splunk server (string: default "true").

 An example of a Splunk sink called splunk is: